 In our guide to claiming

-The Health and Safety Executive (HSE) recorded 526,000 cases of tendon injuries and other musculoskeletal disorders (MSDs) in 2013/14, around 42% of all work-related illnesses.
+The latest 2019 data relating to tendon injuries at work is published by the Health and Safety Executive (HSE).
+The figures show that there were 469,000 recorded cases of tendon injuries and other musculoskeletal disorders (MSDs) in 2018.

-Most tendon injuries affect workers who carry out repetitive movements such as data entry.
+Most work-related tendon injuries, such as Repetitive Strain Injury (RSI), affect workers who carry out repetitive movements such as data entry.
 Office workers, assembly line operators, supermarket checkout operatives and manual labourers are particularly at risk due to the constrained and repetitive nature of their work.

-Tendon injury at work is a broad term that includes a number of painful conditions occurring in and around the tendons in response to excessive force, exertion or overuse.
-It commonly occurs where:
+A 'tendon injury' is a broad term that includes a number of painful conditions occurring in and around the tendons in response to excessive force, exertion or overuse.

 - The same task is carried out continuously over a period of time, leading to conditions such as repetitive strain injury (RSI) and tendonitis.

-- The worker is required to adopt a constrained posture such as crouching or kneeling, leading to a gradual deterioration of the tendon (tendinopathy) or bursitis.
+- The employee is required to adopt a constrained posture such as crouching or kneeling, leading to a gradual deterioration of the tendon (tendinopathy) or bursitis.

 - The worker falls from height, slips or trips, or has a manual handling accident in the workplace which can cause a sudden tear in the tendon (tendon rupture).

-The cause of the tendon injury is significant.
-It must be shown that the injury was caused by unsafe work practices, and that the employer failed to take the proper precautions to keep their employees safe from harm.
+The cause of your tendon injury is significant.
+Your solicitor will need to demonstrate that your injury was caused by unsafe work practices and that your employer failed to take the proper precautions to keep you safe.